Nikita Dragun Goes Braless In Snakeskin Print Blazer, Dances With Sofia Richie At Missguided Party

 Like Nikita, Sofia also took to her Instagram stories to document Dragun’s appearance at her party.

-One video clip featured Nikita proudly flaunting and working her ensemble for the camera as she pushed part of the jacket back behind her and flashed a generous amount of cleavage.
+One video clip featured Nikita proudly flaunting and working her ensemble for the camera as she pushed part of the jacket behind her and flashed a generous amount of cleavage.

 The YouTuber has also spent the last 24 hours keeping her followers updated via her profile as well.

-In fact, her most recent Instagram post contains a fashion show of five different outfits she reportedly rocked in the same day after being challenged by her designer Christian Cowan.
+In fact, her most recent Instagram post contains a fashion show of five different outfits she reportedly rocked in the same day after being challenged by her designer, Christian Cowan.

 In a little over 24 hours, the fashion show is less than 100,000 views away from breaking 2 million.
 The video has also accumulated just shy of 40,000 comments.